rushsteve1/ranni/docs/design.md

 ```

 `let` is special for a number of reasons:
-- It is the __only__ way to bind a assign a value to a name in a scope.
+- It is the __only__ way to bind an assign a value to a name in a scope.
 	Records and Structs can have named fields, but that is part of the structure
 	not the current scope.
 - Shadowing is allowed